 Taxes and charges

 As a sole trader, you pay tax on the profit from your business.
 The Swedish Tax Agency makes decisions concerning preliminary tax.
-Tax is paid monthly in advance and is then checked against your final tax when you submit the income return.
+Preliminary tax is paid monthly in advance and is checked against your final tax when you submit the income return.

 The profit in your business is your income minus your expenditure.
 You are also entitled to deduct a standard allowance of up to 25 per cent for deductible social security contributions.
 Social security contributions are state taxes which you as a business owner pay to the social insurance system.

 After paying social security contributions, municipal tax (and national income tax if you exceed a fixed income level), you can make your own withdrawals from the business profits.
 These withdrawals represent your salary as a sole trader.

 Your business will be identified by your personal identity number.
 It is normally not necessary to register your sole proprietorship with the Swedish Companies Registration Office.
 However you must register your business with the Swedish Tax Agency.
 You need to apply for F-tax and VAT registration and register as an employer if you are going to have employees.